-Adding Shipments From the Orders
+Adding Shipments from the Orders

-At this point a list of your existing, active Dispatches will appear.
-Select the previously-created Dispatch to add your Shipment.
+At this point, a list of your existing, active Dispatches will appear.
+Select the previously created Dispatch to add your Shipment.

 Regardless of which method you use, you should check the Route Plan of the Dispatch once all the Shipments have been added: it may be necessary to re-arrange the new locations to ensure a sensible route.
 Once that is done, you can proceed with the Dispatch as usual.

-Orders With Multiple Dispatches
+Orders with Multiple Dispatches

-Much as you may sometimes want to add Shipments from different Orders to a single Dispatch, there are also times where it will make sense to dispatch different Shipments from an Order to separate Dispatches.
+Much as you may sometimes want to add Shipments from different Orders to a single Dispatch, there are also times when it will make sense to dispatch different Shipments from an Order to separate Dispatches.
 For example, if the original Order is to move more goods than can fit in a single truck, splitting it into two full load Shipments will make sense.
 Similarly, if you have two Shipments from the same pick-up that need to be delivered in tandem, instead of one after another, you would want to Dispatch each Shipment separately while keeping them grouped under a single Order.

 Note: Delivered Status is Tracked on the Shipment Level